Discrete Representations Strengthen Vision Transformer Robustness: Related Work

 \textbf{Robustness.} Recent works established multiple content robustness datasets to evaluate the out-of-distribution generalization of deep models~\citep{objectnet, imagenet-A, hendrycks2021many-ImgR, sketch, stylized-imgnet, imgnet-C, recht2019imagenet}.
 In this paper, we consider 7 ImageNet robustness benchmarks of real-world test images (or proxies) where deep models trained on ImageNet are shown to suffer from notable performance drop.
 Existing works on robustness are targeted at closing the gap in a subset of these ImageNet robustness benchmarks and were extensively verified with the CNNs.
 Among them, carefully-designed data augmentations~\citep{hendrycks2021many-ImgR, cubuk2018autoaugment,vitreg, towardsrobust, GenInt}, model regularization \citep{sketch, huangRSC2020, hendrycks2019using}, and multitask learning \citep{Zamir_2020_CVPR} are effective to address the issue.

 More recently, a few studies ~\citep{ViTRobust, bhojanapalli2021understandingViT, naseer2021intriguing, shao2021adversarial} suggest that ViTs are more robust than CNNs.
-Existing works mainly focused on analyzing the cause of superior generalizability in the ViT model and exploring new data augmentations.
+Existing works mainly focused on analyzing the cause of superior generalizability in the ViT model.
 As our work focuses on discrete token input, we train the models using the same data augmentation as the ViT-AugReg baseline~\citep{vitreg}.
 While tailoring data augmentation~\citep{towardsrobust} may further improve our results, we leave it out of the scope of this paper.

 \textbf{Discrete Representation} was used as a visual representation prior to the deep learning revolution, such as in bag-of-visual-words model~\citep{Boww1, Boww2} and VLAD model~\citep{arandjelovic2013all}.
 Recently,~\citep{oord2017neural,vahdat2018dvae} proposed neural discrete representation to encode an image as integer tokens.
 Recent works used discrete representation mainly for image synthesis~\citep{ramesh2021zero,VQGAN}.
 To the best of our knowledge, our work is the first to demonstrate discrete representations strengthening robustness.
 The closest work to ours is BEiT~\citep{bao2021beit} that pretrains the ViTs to predict the masked tokens.
 However, the tokens are discarded after pretraining, where the ViT model can still overfit the non-robust nuisances in the pixel tokens at later finetuning stage, undermining its robustness.